Vyshak-NSC/note/README.md

-# A note making app made in HTML, CSS and JavaScript
+# A note maker created in HTML, CSS and JavaScript
-Under development
+Under development.